What caused the 'Great Dimming' of giant star Betelgeuse? Finally, an answer

-Before COVID-19 exploded and dominated global headlines, the possibility of nearby giant star Betelgeuse literally exploding captured plenty of attention of its own.
+Before COVID-19 exploded and dominated global headlines, the possibility of nearby giant star Betelgeuse literally exploding captured its own share of attention.
 Betelgeuse went through a historically sudden and drastic period of dimming over several months in late 2019 and early 2020, leading some to wonder if the gigantic star might be preparing to go supernova.
-Now, new research suggests it would be premature to write an obituary for the red supergiant.
+New research suggests it would be premature to write an obituary for the red supergiant.

 During the so-called Great Dimming of Betelgeuse, the star was 10 times darker than usual, Miguel Montargès from the Observatoire de Paris, France and colleagues report in a paper published in the latest issue of the journal Nature.